Stone-Path-Engineering/events/_posts/2025-09-18-hardware-hangout.md

 ## Parking

 Metered parking is available in Lot 21, marked with the yellow rectangle.
 Two handicapped spaces are available north of Sweeney Hall, marked with the blue circle.
-For more information, see: https://www.parking.iastate.edu/visitor
+For more information, see the [ISU Parking Page](https://www.parking.iastate.edu/visitor).

 The Student Innovation Center (SIC), where the event is held, is located a couple of blocks down from the parking lot, (see red pin in picture below).